Dat28060596/Calories_Burned_Tracking_Website/README.md

 ## Usage

-Once the server is running, you can access the application by navigating to `http://localhost:3000` in your web browser.
+You can access the application by navigating to `[https://calburntracker.d3qr9w35s7m7v6.amplifyapp.com/]` in your web browser.

-- Use the landing page to navigate to different sections.
+- Use the landing page to navigate to the login system.
 - Utilize the calorie calculator by entering your details.
 - Visit the "About Us" page to learn more about the team.
 - Log in and log out using the authentication system.